The blank-page approach, plus these tips, will help you boost your B2B marketing budget and get it approved.

 I recommend that you use the blank-page budgeting approach.

-To assist with blank-page budgeting, download my free B2B Marketing Lead Calculator Excel® spreadsheet.
+To assist with blank-page budgeting, download my free B2B Sales Lead Calculator Excel® spreadsheet.
 It will help you to determine how much funding you will need, in general, to meet the coming year’s sales goals.

 Then, starting with a blank page, list all the costs for the marketing tactics identified in your marketing plan (e.g., rentals, postage, materials, printing, design, photography and writing services) and total them up to determine the budget you need.